A workplace injury just occurred. The injured worker received appropriate medical care. What do you do next?

 In the plan, be sure to include:

-- The purpose of investigating incidents — to identify causes and make corrections, not to place blame
+- The purpose of investigating incidents.
+Make it clear the goal is to identify causes and make corrections, not to place blame.

 Teach the four-point approach to accident investigations to anyone you’ve identified as investigators.
 Use our Accident Analysis Worksheet as a guide.